-In 2013 the work of documenting processes/sub-processes continued in all the countries of the Group.
-It is expected to be complete in 2014, and cover not only the processes defined as key and material in each, but also document in a cross-cutting fashion all those that were identified as key in Spain, as defined in the scope definition matrix of the ICFR, whether or not they were material in the countries.
+In 2014 the work of documenting processes/sub-processes continued in all the countries of the Group has been completed.
+It does not cover not only the processes defined as key and material in each, but also document in a cross-cutting fashion all those that were identified as key in Spain, as defined in the scope definition matrix of the ICFR, whether or not they were material in the countries.
 This has meant extending the scope of documenting the ICFR processes in all the countries, leading to a much higher coverage than required in terms of materiality.